microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 WT window during the sleep, which would cause the MRU window to not be the same as the window executing the command.

-I'm not sure that there is a better solution for the `-w 0` scenario other than attempting to use the `WT_SESSION` environment variable.
+To solve this issue, we'll  other than attempting to use the `WT_SESSION` environment variable.
 If a `wt.exe` process is spawned and that's in it's environment variables, it could try and ask the monarch for the peasant who's hosting the session corresponding to that GUID.
 This is more of a theoretical solution than anything else.

-In Single-Instance mode, running `wt -w 0` outside a WT window will still cause the commandline to glom to the existing single terminal instance, if there is one.
+In the past we've been reluctant to rely too heavily on `WT_SESSION`.
+However, an environment variable does seem to be the only reliable way to be confident where the window was created from.
+We could introduce another environment variable instead - `WT_WINDOW_ID`.
+That would allow us to shortcut the session ID lookup.
+However, I worry about exposing the window ID as an environment variable.
+If we do that, users will inevetably use that instead of the `wt -0` alias, which should take care of the work for them.

+Both solutions are prone to the user changing the value of the variable to some garbage value.
+If they do that, this lookup will most certainly not work as expected.
+Using the session ID (a GUID) instead of the window ID (an int) makes it less likely that they guess the ID of an existing instance.

 #### Running commands in a new window:`wt --window -1` / `wt --window new`

-If the user passes a negative number, or the reserved name `new` to the `--window` parameter, then we will always create a new window for that commandline, regardless of the value of `glomToLastWindow`.
+If the user passes a negative number, or the reserved name `new` to the `--window` parameter, then we will always create a new window for that commandline, regardless of the value of `windowingBehavior`.
 This will allow users to do something like `wt -w -1 new-tab` to _always_ create a new window.

 #### `--window` in subcommands